MajdImar/Reading.md/class5.md

 - If you want to use a wider range of typefaces there are several options, but you need to have the right license to use them.
 - You can control the space between lines of text,  individual letters, and words.
 Text can also be aligned to the left, right, center, or justified.
 It can also be indented.
 - You can use pseudo-classes to change the style of an element when a user hovers over or clicks on text, or when they have visited a link.
+- uniTS of Type Size :pixelS , percentageS , emS .
+- @font-face allows you to use a font, even if it is not installed on the computer of the person